tskeeley/wireguard-manager/.github/README.md

 Why is all the code in one place?
 - Consider a remote control, you can have thirty different remotes each doing a different job, or you may have a single remote that does everything.

+What is the best way to connect to a running docker container?
+- `docker exec -it wireguard-manager-running /bin/bash`

 Official Links
 - Homepage: https://www.wireguard.com